DamianLodz/DS_REPO/README.md

 Historical data of demand for a product-center combination (Weeks: 1 to 145) Product(Meal) features such as category, sub-category, current price and discount Information for fulfillment center like center area, city information etc.

+# 6. E-commerce sales
+source: kaggle.com

+This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
+Many customers of the company are wholesalers.

+Main goal is to cluster client by RFM segmentation algorithm.